Updated May 19, 2023

 About the Spokane County COVID-19 Data Visualization

-The Spokane County COVID-19 data visualization displays COVID-19 case data for Spokane County and includes cases, deaths, hospitalizations and cases by ZIP code.
+The Spokane County COVID-19 data visualization displays COVID-19 case data for Spokane County and includes cases, hospitalizations and cases by ZIP code.
 It also shows demographic information for each category, including race/ethnicity, sex and age.
 Cases include both confirmed and probable cases.
 (To change the display, select from the tabs at the top of the visualization).

 Race and Ethnicity Data